The injury rate has tripled since the helmet law.

 After adjusting for the number of injuries per number of cyclist, the risk of injury is shown below:

-A decade after the helmet law,
+A decade after the helmet law, the injury rate tripled, indicating a large increase in accidents.

 Why did the injury rate triple?